Dosage Form: ointment

 Desoximetasone Ointment Description

-Desoximetasone Ointment USP, 0.25% contains the active synthetic corticosteroid desoximetasone USP.
+Desoximetasone Ointment USP, 0.25% contains the active synthetic corticosteroid desoximetasone.
 The topical corticosteroids constitute a class of primarily synthetic steroids used as anti-inflammatory and antipruritic agents.

-Each gram of Desoximetasone Ointment USP, 0.25% contains 2.5 mg of desoximetasone USP in an ointment base consisting of fractionated coconut oil and white petrolatum.
+Each gram of Desoximetasone Ointment USP, 0.25% contains 2.5 mg of desoximetasone in an ointment base consisting of medium-chain triglycerides and white petrolatum.